 - Data from the Hazards Data Distribution Explorer from the USGS is available for free with restrictions.
 (Link to data).

-- NASA has a database of potential landslide locations (Link to data).
+- NASA has a web map of potential landslide locations (Link to data).

 - Global rainfall induced landslides by NASA (Link to the data).